Hawk-Center/hawk-sdk/README.md

 ```

 ### 6. Upload to PyPI
-Once you’re satisfied with the package, upload it to PyPI:
+Once you’re satisfied with the package, upload it to PyPI.
+Contact Rithwik for the pypi API key:

 ```bash
 twine upload dist/*